School Logo

 This half term's homework

 In addition to this, the children can develop their skills with a range of websites and apps the school has subscribed to.
-The children should be regularly practising their times tables knowledge.
-Here are a selection of maths games to enjoy:
+The children should be regularly practising their times tables knowledge through TTRockstars.
+In addition, you could play Hit the Button online or download the White Rose Maths app.

 To support our pupils with their spelling abilities, all children have been given login information for EdShed.
 Online books, with a range of opportunities to develop reading and inference skills, can be accessed through Bug Club.